 The hotel is also home to a magnificent 115-year-old tree that shades its Banyan Courtyard, the perfect spot to sip cocktails and enjoy slack-key guitar melodies at sunset.
 Rooms in the Historic Banyan Wing are smallest but have charm, those in the Diamond Wing are larger and offer city or ocean views, and those in the Tower Wing are largest and have balconies—while all feature Westin’s Heavenly Bed.
-Two restaurants, two bars and the Moana Lani Spa make this a great base in Waikiki.
+Two restaurants, two bars, the Moana Lani Spa and a close proximity to many things to do in Oahu make this a great base in Waikiki.

 The Laylow, An Autograph Collection Hotel

 Sleek and sexy mid-century style is the signature of the The Laylow, An Autograph Collection Hotel, which appeals to couples seeking pool-centric modern romance in a location convenient to Waikiki but a few blocks away from the crowds.